 Initial Childhood and Special Education - Courses

-This is the course format for a full-time student in this program.
-Each term is 16 weeks and courses are offered in blocks of 8 weeks.
+This is the course format for a full-time student in this program with 16 week terms.
 For more information about this program or part-time options, please call 585.594.6600 or email AGE-Admissions@roberts.edu.

 GEDU 5010 | Planning, Instruction, and Assessment | 3 credits